steveredden/health-to-sfs/README.md

 # 📋 health-to-sfs

+> [!NOTE]
+> This app was mostly vibe coded

 A lightweight, containerized **FastAPI** ingest engine that bridges Apple Health data to a localized YAML configuration file.
 Designed specifically for tracking weight history and integrating with [Statistics for Strava](https://github.com/robiningelbrecht/statistics-for-strava)

+> [!NOTE]
+> This app is in no way affiliated with or part of the official Strava software suite, nor [Statistics for Strava](https://github.com/robiningelbrecht/statistics-for-strava)

 ## 🚀 Overview